 Compressed Air Tanks: A Beginner's Guide

+Compressed air tanks come in many shapes, sizes, and capacities which can influence the way you play paintball.
 Before you purchase a paintball gun, you’ll want to research and decide which type of air system you’ll use to power the gun.
 In addition to learning the two main air systems that paintball guns use, you’ll also want to consider cost, both short-term and in the long run, as well as durability and maintenance.

 An Overview of Paintball Air Systems

 Paintball air systems are either fueled by CO2 or compressed air.
+However, more recently most of the paintball markers on the market are shifting to be HPA (high-pressure air) driven.

 Compressed Air VS CO2

 Whereas CO2 paintball guns are cheaper to run, a paintball compressed air tank is often the preferred way to go for seasoned paintball players.
 The paintball compressed air tank stores compressed air to meter out via the regulator so that each shot can be consistent and less affected by temperature differences.
-At the same time, paintball compressed air tanks can wear a bit more on the internal components as they are under higher pressures.

 Tank Size